Clearsky-Vision/clearsky_api_tools/README.md

 The API data is served in ‘int16’ and the designated value for 'no data' is -32768.
 The reflectance scaling factor for  spectral bands is 10000, while for indices the values should be divided by 32767.
 All indices precomputed on our servers range from -1 to 1, if larger ranges are needed, we recommend that the user downloads the needed bands and then do the index calculation.

-Additional metadata tags has been added to geotiff files retrieved using the processing api:
+Additional metadata tags have been integrated into GeoTIFF files retrieved through the Processing API:

-- "IMAGE_DATE" - The date that the image represents in the format "yyyymmdd"
+- "IMAGE_DATE": Represents the date of the image, formatted as "yyyymmdd".
-- "MODEL_VERSION" - The id of the model used for the prediction.
-This can be used to track when new larger changes have been made to the data.
+- "MODEL_VERSION": Indicates the version of the model used for prediction.
+This tag helps in monitoring significant updates made to the data.
-- "IMAGE_VERSION" - This tag allows the user to see if any changes have been made.
-Whenever a tile is reproduced for whatever reason, this number will increment by one.
+- "IMAGE_VERSION": Notifies users of any modifications to the image.
+If a tile is regenerated for any reason, this number increments by one.
+When a request overlaps multiple tiles, the "IMAGE_VERSION" and "MODEL_VERSION" tags will list values for each intersecting tile, separated by commas.
+The order of these values corresponds to the internal positioning of the tiles within our data storage, not by numerical sorting.
+For instance, if a request intersects four tiles, where three use model version 13 and the last uses model version 15, the "MODEL_VERSION" tag might display as "13,15,13,13".
+This arrangement ensures that any change in the data, such as a change in version from "13,15,13,13" to "13,15,13,15", indicates that the last tile in our internal sorting has been updated to version 15.

 ### Tile vs Processing API